IncroyablePix/Trema/Docs/txml.md

 Sets the title of the window.
 The last Title element will be applied.
 - *content*: The title string

+#### Icon
+Sets the icon of the window.
+The last Icon element will be applied.
+- src: The source file for the icon
+- *content*: None

 #### WindowData
 Sets the window main options. **Some options might recreate a context and a window which is costly.**
 - fullscreen: Boolean value hinting the window to go fullscreen